-(From Burton Observer 17/4/1920) Blook by "Burton Daily Mail."
+(From Burton Observer 17/4/1920) Block by "Burton Daily Mail."
 War memorial erected in the offices of Messrs.
-Sharpe, Bros. and Co., senitary pipe manufacturers, Swadlincote.
+Sharpe, Bros. and Co., scnitary pipe manufacturers, Swadlincote.
 Designed and modelled by Mr. C. Soar.

-Leave Sharpe's Pottery courtyard bearing left and turn right along West Street.
-Stop when you reach the Delph (the market square).
+From the Delph (the market square).
 Pass in front of the Town Hall, note Time the Avenger, the motto on the clock, then turn left into Midland Road.
 Walk down to the junction with Civic Way and use the pelican crossing in front of the fire station.
 Reach the road below the blue engineering brick wall by passing through a gap and stop at the corner of the Fire Station property.
 Look left along the jitty.
 You should be able to see the remains of the platform of Swadlincote Railway Station.
 Cross the road to the Memorial Gates at the entrance to Eureka Park.
 (Read more about these in the Commemoration walk leaflet - Footsteps around the park - Eureka Park's Past.
-This is available on line or from Sharpe's Pottery Museum).
-Pass through the gates and stop when you see a green metal fence surrounding methane vents on the left.
+This is available on line or from the Tourist Information Centre.
+Pass through the gates by the side of the fire station.
+Continue downhill to the junction with Midland Road.
 This is the site of the former Shoddy Pit.
 Shoddy Pit

-"Owd Shoddy" pit was developed before 1860 to mine coal seams associated with the South Derbyshire Coalfield.
-Swadlincote is on the exposed coalfield, the seams being close to the surface.
+"Owd Shoddy" pit was developed before1860 to mine coal seams associated with the

+South Derbyshire Coalfield, Swadlincote is on the exposed coalfield, the seams being close to the surface.
 It is clear to see the 'pit bonk' to the right of the winding gear in the photograph above.
 The chimney was part of the complex too which had a number of names - Oldfield Colliery, New Hall Fields and Cartwright's Colliery named after the owner, Moses Cartwright and known by locals as Shoddy Pit.
 It was given this name because of its poor condition in comparison to others in the district.
 It was very difficult to work because of flooding, faults and short seams.
 The pit shaft also collapsed.
 A Co-operative was formed by the miners who called it Brotherhood mine.
 This was because the colliery was operated by a consortium of workmen or brotherhood.
 They were paid in tokens that they could use to buy provisions from 'The Tommy shop' across the road.
 This was owned by the mine.
 The practice was illegal as they should have been paid in cash!
 The venture failed in 1896 following the collapse of the shaft and a lawsuit.
 The colliery was taken over by Robert Cartwright and Edmund Sharpe (of Sharpe's Pottery).
 The mine was pumped out and repaired and continued to produce coal until 1897 when the firm went into liquidation.
 The mining rights were sold to a sanitary pipe making firm - Wraggs.
 Finally the mineral rights were leased from Wragg's at £120 per year for 15 years, plus royalties per ton of coal and clay worked.
 However the enterprise failed again in 1906 and the business was bought out by the Granville Colliery Company.

 The mine was served by a mineral line from the main railway that ran through Swadlincote, south of the present park.
-Remains of an old railway bridge can be seen on the access path from Belmont Street.
+Remains of an old railway bridge can be seen on the access path from Belmont

+Street.
 The mine shafts were capped off as shown in the photographs opposite from Burton Mail dated 6th June 1938.